-Table 2-13 describes the function of the status and control ports for full-duplex cores.
+Table 2-9 describes the function of the status and control ports for full-duplex cores.

-Table 2-13: Status and Control Ports for Full-Duplex Cores
+Table 2-9: Status and Control Ports for Full-Duplex Cores

 Name Direction Description CHANNEL_UP Output Asserted (active-High) when Aurora channel initialization is complete and channel is ready to send data.
 LANE_UP[0:m-1] (1) Output Asserted (active-High) for each lane upon successful lane initialization, with each bit representing one lane.
 The Aurora 64B/66B core can only receive data after all LANE_UP signals are asserted.
 HARD_ERR Output Hard error detected (active-High, asserted until Aurora 64B/66B core resets).
-See Table 2-16, page 25 for more details.
-LOOPBACK[2:0] Input See the Virtex-6 FPGA GTX Transceivers User Guide, the Virtex-6 FPGA GTH Transceivers User Guide, and the 7 Series FPGAs GTX/GTH Transceivers User Guide for details about loopback.
+See Table 2-18, page 46 for more details.
+LOOPBACK[2:0] Input See the 7 Series FPGAs GTX/GTH Transceivers User Guide for details about loopback.
 See References in Appendix E. POWER_DOWN Input Drives the power-down input to the GTX/GTH transceiver (active-High).
-RESET Input Resets the Aurora 64B/66B core (active-High).
+RESET Input Resets the Aurora 64B/66B core (active-High) is connected to top level through a debouncer.
+This port systematically resets all of the Aurora core logic.
+This signal is debounced using USER_CLK for at least 6 USER_CLK cycles.
+See Reset and Power Down in this product guide for more details.
 SOFT_ERR Output Soft error detected in the incoming serial stream.
-See Table 2-16, page 25 for more details (active-High, asserted for a single clock).
-RXP[0: m -1] Input Positive differential serial data input pin.
+See Table 2-18, page 46 for more details (active-High, asserted for a single clock).

-Table 2-13: Status and Control Ports for Full-Duplex Cores (Cont'd)
+Table 2-9: Status and Control Ports for Full-Duplex Cores (Cont'd)